shagun2745/exploratory-data-analysis-titanic/README.md

 ## Overview

-This project performs Exploratory Data Analysis (EDA) on the Titanic dataset to uncover patterns, trends, and relationships between different passenger attributes and survival outcomes.
+This project performs Exploratory Data Analysis (EDA) on the Titanic dataset to uncover patterns, trends, and relationships between passenger characteristics and survival outcomes.

-## Objectives

-- Analyze dataset structure and statistics
-- Explore distributions of important features
-- Identify correlations between variables
-- Visualize patterns using graphs and heatmaps
-- Generate meaningful insights from the data
+The analysis uses statistical summaries and visualizations to gain insights into the dataset and identify important factors that may influence survival.

+---

 ## Technologies Used